MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-billing-schedules.md

 |**Escalation**|Select to allow escalations for the billing schedule line.
 Any escalation line from the header are applied when the billing schedule line is created:<br />**Yes**: Escalations can be applied to the line. <br />When this option is selected, you can set up the escalations for the billing schedule lines on the **Escalation and discount** page. <br />**No**: Escalations cannot be applied to the line. <br /> The default setting is based on the **Billing schedule group** selected. |
 |**Price changes tab**|Displays the following columns for lines changed from **Standard** to **Flat** price: <br />**Change date**<br />**Changed by user**<br />**Standard price**<br />**Flat price**<br />**Price update** |

-\*When consolidating invoices by item on the **Generate invoice** page, the external reference information must be exactly the same.
+\*When consolidating invoices by item on the **Generate invoice** page, the **External reference** fields must match.
 If the information is not identical (e.g., even if one character is different), the items will not be consolidated on the invoice.
-- No validation checks are performed on either of these fields.
-- The **Line number** must be a positive integer.
+No validation checks are performed on either of the **External reference** fields and the **Line number** must be a positive integer.

 #### Buttons